The Kremlin denies causing the plane crash thought to have killed Prigozhin

 Peskov noted there is "lots of speculation" around the crash and the "tragic deaths" of people aboard the plane and implied the West was determined to spread disinformation.

-On Thursday, Putin expressed sympathies for the families of those killed and said initial reports suggested many were members of the Wagner mercenary group.
+On Thursday, Putin expressed sympathies for the families of the 10 people who died and said initial reports suggested several were members of the Wagner mercenary group.

 The Russian president also appeared to eulogize Prigozhin — referring to him in the past tense, without unequivocally stating the Wagner chief had died in the crash.